DATE: SATURDAY, SEPTEMBER 27, 2014

 RULES & REGULATIONS:

-2. The entry fee of $50 must be paid in advance and turned in with the completed Entry Form.
-100% of the proceeds benefit the Granville Senior Fellowship and Granville Rec Youth Programs.
+3. The entry fee of $50 must be paid in advance and turned in with the completed Entry Form.
+100% of the proceeds benefit the Granville Senior Center and Granville Rec Grace Dils Memorial Fund.

-4. CONTESTANTS MUST PROVIDE THEIR OWN HEAT SOURCE SUCH AS GAS GRILL, CAMP STOVE, OR CHARCOAL GRILL.
-The Inn cannot provide electric service.
+5. CONTESTANTS MUST PROVIDE THEIR OWN HEAT SOURCE SUCH AS GAS GRILL, CAMP STOVE, OR CHARCOAL GRILL.
+There is no electric service.
 Contestants are also responsible for providing all of their cooking equipment, utensils, water, etc.

 TASTE– 10 POINTS